josesalgr/Designing_optimal_reintroduction_plans/README.md

 # 2022_Designing_optimal_reintroduction_plans

-This is the repository of our article "Designing optimal large-scale reintroduction plans for endangered species".
+This is the repository of our article "Designing an optimal large-scale reintroduction plan for a critically endangered species ".

 # Software pre-requisites